Quick Answer

 - Expense ratio = annual operating expenses / average net assets.
 It includes management fees, 12b-1 fees, and administrative costs, but NOT sales loads or brokerage commissions.

-- 12b-1 fees cover distribution and marketing; they reduce NAV over time and must be approved by the board, including a majority of independent directors.
+- 12b-1 fees cover distribution and marketing; they reduce NAV over time and must be approved by the board, including a majority of independent directors, plus a shareholder vote if the plan is adopted after the fund already offered its shares publicly.

 - A fund can call itself "no-load" and still charge a 12b-1 fee, as long as that fee stays at or below 0.25%.